prisma/prisma-examples/databases/sql-server/README.md

 ### 4. Configure the database connection URL

-Prisma will use the `DATABASE_URL` environment variable in `prisma/.env` to connect to the database.
+Prisma will use the `DATABASE_URL` environment variable in `.env` to connect to the database.
 Create the file:

 ```